ibmresilient/resilient-community-apps/fn_proofpoint_tap/README.md

 -->
 ### What's new in this Beta
 * Created two new custom Artifact Types for Threat ID and Campaign ID and filtered Rules based on the Artifact type.
-* If Threat ID or Campaign ID don't exist in Proofpoint Tap instead of ending the Workflow a Note is created with a message telling the user Threat ID/Campaign ID cannot be found.
+* If Threat ID or Campaign ID don't exist in Proofpoint Tap system, instead of ending the Workflow with an Error, a Note is created with a message explaining the user Threat ID or Campaign ID cannot be found.
-* After Workflow is completed a clear Note is created with the name of the executed Workflow, results are saved into a Resilient Datatable.
+* When Get Campaign Workflow is completed a Note is created with the name of the Workflow and some basic information about the Campaign.
+Detailed Campaign information is saved in Proofpoint TAP Campaign Object Details Data Table.
 Additionally a Script is available for the Data Table to create an Artifact based on chosen row.
+* Get Forensics function has an additional input paramater incident_field which is used for creating an Attachments of Forensics Report.
+* Results of all three Workflows for Get Forensics function are saved in a Note and an Attachment.
+* Aggregate Forensics for entire campaign now returns malicious results only.

 ### What's new in the Beta 11/1/2019
 * Fixed a bug for Get Forensics function where adding a Note caused the Workflow a long time to complete.